 PRO TIP!
 Animated gifs generate far more engagement, particularly when embedded in social campaigns.
 Consider uploading at least one animated

-.gif of the application or game, even if it is for the command line.
+.gif of the application or game.

 Banner & Banner Icon